Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves

-Given the viewing direction, the MGE parametrization can be deprojected analytically into an intrinsic luminosity density $\nu(R,z)$.
-Furthermore, the calculation of $\overline{v_\mathrm{los}^2}$ reduces from the (numerical) evaluation of a triple integral to a straightforward single integral \citep[][eq.~27]{Cappellari2008}.
-Similarly, the gravitational potential $\Phi(R,z)$ can be calculated by means of one-dimensional integral \cite[][eq.~39]{Emsellem1994}.
+The MGE parametrization can be deprojected analytically into an intrinsic luminosity density $\nu(R,z)$ when the viewing direction is given.
+Furthermore, the calculation of $\overline{v_\mathrm{los}^2}$ reduces from the (numerical) evaluation of a triple integral to a straightforward single integral \citep[][equation 27]{Cappellari2008}.
+Similarly, the gravitational potential $\Phi(R,z)$ can be calculated by means of one-dimensional integral \cite[][equation 39]{Emsellem1994}.

 Given the latter, the circular velocity from the JAM model in the equatorial plane then follows upon (numerical) evaluation of